Diagram node properties

 Name

 Tip By default, this is the name of the asset type or complex relation type.
-For readability, it is recommended to use the name of the asset type or complex relation type.
+For readability, we recommend using the name of the asset type or complex relation type.

 Type